ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Synthetic data

 \subsection{Validation}

-We ensure the quality of the data through automatic and manual inspection.
-We first compare synthetic and natural documents using document-level statistics: lexical diversity, subjectivity, and lexical complexity (Flesch-Kincaid Reading Ease score~\citep{flesch1948new}).
-In \texttt{NEWS-SYNTH}, synthetic articles are more lexically diverse, similarly subjective, and slightly more lexically complex than their natural counterparts.
-In contrast, \texttt{REVIEWS-SYNTH} synthetic reviews show lower lexical diversity and higher complexity.
-We attribute this to LLMs’ tendency to use formal or technical language within the prompt’s length constraints, whereas natural reviews are longer and can use simpler phrasing for communication.
+We ensure the quality of the synthetic data, and explore potential biases and hallucinations in machine-generated data, through automatic and manual inspection.
+At the document level, we compare lexical diversity, subjectivity, and complexity (Flesch-Kincaid score~\citep{flesch1948new}).
+In \texttt{NEWS-SYNTH}, synthetic articles are more lexically diverse, similarly subjective, and slightly more lexically complex than naturally occurring articles.
+In \texttt{REVIEWS-SYNTH}, synthetic reviews are less diverse but more complex, reflecting LLMs’ preference for concise, formal phrasing.
 Subjectivity remains comparable across domains.
-Overall, synthetic documents align well with natural ones in most stylistic dimensions.
-See Appendix \ref{app:quan_criteria} for further details.
+Overall, synthetic documents align well with natural ones in most stylistic dimensions (more details in Appendix~\ref{app:quan_criteria})

 To further assess the quality of the synthetic data, we conduct a human validation study.
 For \texttt{NEWS-SYNTH}, we randomly selected 30 natural news articles and their corresponding synthetic counterparts.
 Four annotators rated each article on a five-point Likert scale for fluency, coherence, realism (i.e., could the article be written by a human), and specificity (i.e., does the article contain specific facts).
-Synthetic articles match fluency/coherence but score lower on realism and specificity, likely due to LLMs producing more general statements.
+Synthetic articles match fluency/coherence but score lower on realism (as shown in Figure~\ref{fig:synth_news_annos_discrete} in the Appendix) which we attribute to the models limitation in generating realistic sounding news articles.
+The synthetic data also shows lower specificity, likely due to LLMs producing more general statements compared to natural articles.
 While these limitations may affect journalistic authenticity, they do not hinder our linking task where coherence is more important, because it provides better context to reason over.

 For \texttt{REVIEWS-SYNTH}, we randomly selected 30 synthetic reviews and retrieved natural reviews for the same papers from the NLPeer dataset.
 Three NLP PhD students rated each review on fluency, coherence, helpfulness (i.e., would this review be helpful for the paper’s authors), and specificity (i.e., does the review address concrete parts of the paper).
 Synthetic reviews were rated higher in fluency and coherence, and lower in helpfulness and specificity due to a lack of concrete suggestions and feedback.
 While not perfect, the results align with our goal of generating reviews that are coherent and linkable.
 See Appendix~\ref{app:human_val} for further details on the setup.